Cars Land

-Cars Land is a themed area of Disney California Adventure, inspired by the Disney·Pixar franchise, Cars, and Route 66 in America.
-The 12 acre area, built as part of Disney California Adventure Park's $1.1 billion expansion project, opened on June 13, 2012, a year after the release of Cars 2.
+Cars Land is a themed area of Disney California Adventure, inspired by Pixar's Cars franchise, and Route 66 in America.
+The 12 acre area, built as part of Disney California Adventure's $1.1 billion expansion project, opened on June 13, 2012, a year after the release of Cars 2.
 It contains three rides as well as shops and restaurants, all situated in a replica of Radiator Springs, the fictional town in which most of the first film's events take place.
 The area's main attraction is Radiator Springs Racers, a racing ride that uses the technology of Epcot's Test Track.

 Cars Land is themed to race day in Radiator Springs.
 The story goes that Lightning McQueen and his friends from Radiator Springs invited cars from all around the world to come celebrate race day in the town where it all began.
 The town decorated to welcome in the cars (and drivers) from everywhere.
 Mater pulled out a jukebox to provide the music for the race, but it attracted some tractors instead.
 Luigi invited his cousins from Carsoli to visit and they are dancing to celebrate race day.

+Every evening around sunset, the neon lights populating the land steadily turn on while Sh-Boom plays.